-For rRNA depletion of human / mouse / rat RNA samples we recommend using Lexogen's RiboCop rRNA Depletion Kit (Cat.
-No. 037).
-RiboCop also removes the mitochondrial rRNA (mt-rR-NA), which can otherwise account for more than 40 % of the reads.
-For other sample types we recommend the use of rRNA depletion methods that also remove mt-rRNAs.
+For rRNA depletion we recommend using Lexogen's RiboCop rRNA Depletion Kits for Human/Mouse/Rat or Bacteria (Cat.
+No. 037, or 125 - 127, respectively).
+RiboCop for Human/Mouse/Rat removes cytoplasmic as well as the mitochondrial rRNA, which can otherwise account for more than 40 % of the reads.
+For sample types other than Human/Mouse/Rat we recommend the use of rRNA depletion methods that also remove mt-rRNAs.
+RiboCop for Bacteria efficiently removes 23S, 16S, and 5S rRNA from a broad range of bacterial species.
 CORALL is also compatible with other commercially available rRNA depletion kits.
 Please contact support@lexogen.com for more information.
-For RiboCop rRNA depletion the recommended input range is 1 ng - 1 μ g of high quality total RNA (RIN \geq 8), or 100 ng - 1 μ g of lower quality RNA (RIN <8).
+RiboCop is generally suited for a wide input range from 1 ng to 1 μg.
+Special input requirements may apply for some applications using RiboCop for Bacteria or for degraded samples, including FFPE RNA.
+For details please refer to the respective User Guides.